Cosmology Without Windows: Quadratic Estimators for the Galaxy Power Spectrum: Demonstration on BOSS DR12

 The first 15 subspace coefficients as shown in Figs.\,\ref{fig: subspace-coeff}, both plotted directly and rescaled in the manner of Fig.\,\ref{fig: pk-rescaled-plot}.
 The narrative is similar to that of the band-powers; the coefficients exhibit some variation around the fiducial coefficients calculated in the Patchy cosmology, but are is consistent between the two choices of weightings, with similar error bars.
-Notably, the amplitudes for the coefficients are generally close to zero with variances close to unity; this is expected from the SVD decomposition, as discussed in Ref.\,\citep{2020arXiv200903311P}.
-The large amplitude of the second coefficient will relate to a significant difference between the mean of the basis vector template bank cosmology and that of the Patchy (and true) cosmology; in general, each basis vector depends on several different parameters (both cosmological and nuisance) and their priors, making their direct interpretation difficult.
+Notably, the amplitudes for the coefficients are generally close to zero with variances close to unity; this is expected from the SVD decomposition, as discussed in Ref.\,\citep{2021PhRvD.103d3508P}.
+The large amplitude of the second coefficient will relate to a significant difference between the mean of the basis vector template bank cosmology and that of the Patchy (and true) cosmology; in general, each basis vector depends on several different parameters (both cosmological and nuisance) and their priors, making their direct interpretation difficult. \resub{We re-emphasize that, since data and theory model are compressed in the same way, any offsets in $\hat{c}_\alpha$ do not enter the likelihood.
+By changing the strategy by which the template samples are drawn, we can modify the mean $\hat{c}_\alpha$; any such change does not bias the inference however (though the compression requires fewest basis vectors if the template samples are drawn from the parameter posteriors of the data).}